 Aquamira Water Treatment Drops

-If you've got time to wait, the Aquamira Water Treatment Drops is a lightweight and inexpensive travel system that is used by many thru-hikers.
-Treatment is simple: activate the substances, then drop it into your water and wait.
+If you've got time to wait for your potable water, the Aquamira Water Treatment Drops is a lightweight and inexpensive travel system used by many thru-hikers.
+Treatment is simple: activate the substances, then drop them into your water and wait.
 Of all the chemical treatment systems, it kills the most stuff, including finicky cryptosporidium cysts.
 When doubled with a filtration system, it can easily be used anywhere in the world.
 Plus, it's inexpensive, incredibly packable, and very reliable.

 Unfortunately, chemical treatment doesn't filter out particulates, so we'd recommend carrying a pre-filter or a handkerchief to do that work.
-While it's advertised that treatment time is just 15 minutes, which will kill most stuff, you have to wait much longer (four hours) to get rid of hard-shelled cryptosporidium cysts, a protozoan found in North America.
-Also, this will leave a slight taste in the water.
+While it's advertised that treatment time is just 15 minutes, which will kill most stuff, you have to wait much longer (four hours is recommended) to get rid of hard-shelled cryptosporidium cysts, a protozoan found in North America.
 These drops are our favorite chemical treatment for backcountry water for their packable design and ease of use.
 Just make sure you have time to wait for your sterilization.

 Read Review: Aquamira Water Treatment Drops